Marttify/Porfolio-Dev/README.md

 ![Profile Photo](./assets/img/screen.png) <!-- Cambia la ruta a tu foto -->

 ## Overview
 Welcome to my personal web portfolio!
 This portfolio showcases my skills, projects, and experience as a web developer.
-It is built with **HTML5, CSS3, JavaScript**, and **Bootstrap 5** for responsive design.
+It is built with **HTML5, CSS3**, and **Bootstrap 5** for responsive design.

 ## Features
 - **Semantic HTML5 structure** for accessibility and SEO.